s3-ahsu/s3-ahsu-BIO-312-Final-Credit-Repository/README.md

 ```
 less globins.blastp.typical.out
 ```
-We can create the same analysis but with a more detailed and easier-to-process output by requesting for tabuluar output:
+We can create the same analysis but with a more detailed and easier-to-process output by requesting for tabular output:
 ```
 blastp -db ../allprotein.fas -query NP_036387.2.fa  -outfmt "6 sseqid pident length mismatch gapopen evalue bitscore pident stitle"  -max_hsps 1 -out globins.blastp.detail.out
 ```